 The protocol of the client events is the same as the request that sent the page to the browser.
 If the client events must be sent by HTTPS, verify that the source page is delivered by HTTPS.

 Captured form field values are transmitted in the same protocol in which the form page is transmitted to the server.
 If your form page is transmitted by HTTPS, the form field values are encrypted, too.

 Note: Tealeaf does not currently support any other protocols, such as HTTP streaming, HTTP push, or non-HTTP protocols such as RTMP.
 Verify that your application does not use non-HTTP/HTTPS protocols.

 Before you begin development

-If possible, deploy the web application on a server that is accessible to IBM Tealeaf developers.
-To effectively debug issues, IBM Tealeaf developers must have access to the application.
+If possible, deploy the web application on a server that is accessible to Tealeaf developers.
+To effectively debug issues, Tealeaf developers must have access to the application.

 The following guidelines apply to third-party content.

-Personnel in the following roles need to be available to IBM Tealeaf for the UI Capture deployment.
+Personnel in the following roles need to be available to Tealeaf for the UI Capture deployment.

 - Application architect